aframevr/aframe/docs/core/utils.md

 ### `AFRAME.utils.device.checkHeadsetConnected ()`

-Checks if a VR headset is connected by looking for orientation data.
+Checks if a VR headset is connected by looking for browser support of immersive-vr or immersive-ar WebXR session.
 Returns a `boolean`.

 ### `AFRAME.utils.device.isOculusGo ()`